 When questioned as to who proposed this plan, you state that, although you were "...not positive, but from experience, I would guess with 99.999% certainty that it came from DOT".
 When asked if the federal government required a speed of 55mph in order to receive federal funding, you stated they did not, and that there was a range of speeds from 45 to, you thought, either 65 or 70 mph, which would satisfy their requirement to fund the project.
 Thus, DOT has the latitude to propose a reduced speed from what is being proposed.
 You further stated that it is desirable to engineer the highway in such a way as to reduce speed changes.
 This can be accomplished by keeping the speed at 45mph while greatly reducing unnecessary impacts.
+The difference in time for a driver driving from

+- 176b greatly reducing unnecessary impacts.
 The difference in time for a driver driving from 3.5 mile to 25.3 mile at 45 rather than 55 mph is about 8 minutes.
-This time expenditure on a low volume highway does not justify the spending of untold millions of dollars that the federal government does not have.

-By reducing the proposed speed limit to 45mph DOT will further comply with the Clean Water Acts requirement to avoid and reduce impacts to wetlands and rearing habitat, enhance the safety of the already safe highway, free up untold millions of dollars to further reduce the federal deficit, save critical roosting trees within the Bald Eagle Preserve whose significance DOT has been negligent in quantifying.

-Of the points DOT has put forth to promote this project, I view improving safety as the only reasonable one mentioned.
+This time expenditure on a low volume highway does not justify the spending of untold millions of dollars that the federal government does not have. - 176c By reducing the proposed speed limit to 45mph DOT will further comply with the Clean Water Acts requirement to avoid and reduce impacts to wetlands and rearing habitat, enhance the safety of the already safe highway, free up untold millions of dollars to further reduce the federal deficit, save critical roosting trees within the Bald Eagle Preserve whose significance DOT has been negligent in quantifying. - 176d Of the points DOT has put forth to promote this project.
+I view improving safety as the only reasonable one mentioned.
 Improving safety is always a noble aspiration.
 But given the relatively safe status that the Haines Highway current enjoys, with a very few exceptions, improved safety can be accomplished to a few notable areas such as the Wells bridge approach, while greatly reducing the impacts.

-176d See Comment Response R03 and R04.
+176c See Comment Response R07 and R11.